crcn/mojo.js/README.md

 - No magic.
 No assumptions.
 Mojo.js was built around explicity.
 - 100% javascript - [paperclip.js](https://github.com/classdojo/paperclip.js) templates are also translated to javascript.
 - It's unopinionated
   - There's no concept of inheritance, and all functionality is shoved in `decorators`.
-This concept is actually derrived from jquery plugins - where plugins can be attached to DOM elements, `decorators` are similar in the sense that they attach to one abstraction higher - the view controlling the DOM element.
+This is actually derrived from jquery plugins - where plugins can be attached to DOM elements, `decorators` are similar in the sense that they attach to one abstraction higher - the view controlling the DOM element.
   - The framework itself is broken into multiple repositories - this makes it easier to encapsulate, and re-use bits of functionality.
 It also helps explain parts of the framework a little better.

 ### Core Libraries